Learning About The No Return, No Exchange Policy

 - In all your transactions, always ask for an Official Receipt that is duly signed or authorized by the Bureau of Internal Revenue.
 More importantly, keep the receipt in a safe place as most businesses need it to accommodate any refund, exchange or warranty claims.

 - Don’t wait long before returning the item.
-Do it the next day if possible, and bring the item, including the packaging it came in AND specially your receipt.
+Do it the next day if possible, and bring the item, including the packaging it came in AND especially your receipt.

 What are your options when returning a defective item?